opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 Our goal is for instructors to use this case study as the starting point for a set of lectures.
 We provide one R Markdown file ([`index.Rmd`](index.Rmd)) for an instructor to use.
-However, we anticipate the instructor to either break up into smaller R Markdown files for multiple lectures or extract only a portion of the material (e.g. the Data Wrangling or Data Analysis sections) to use in the classroom.
+However, we anticipate the instructor may either break this file up into smaller R Markdown files for multiple lectures or extract only a portion of the material (e.g. the Data Wrangling or Data Analysis sections) to use in the classroom.
 With the latter goal in mind, we save a `Wrangled_data.rda`